to reduce bird die-offs

 - Poor water quality

 - Fish contaminated

 Location: Empire, Mich.

 Approximate cost: $2,100,000, $1,900,000 of which was funded by the Great Lakes Restoration Initiative.

-Key partners (public and private): Common Coast, Michigan Tech University, Northern Michigan University, Northwestern Michigan College, Science Museum of Minnesota, U.S. Geological Survey, National Park Service, U.S. Environmental Protection Agency and the University of Wisconsin-Milwaukee.
+Key partners: Great Lakes Restoration Initiative, Common Coast, Michigan Tech University, Northern Michigan University, Northwestern Michigan College, Science Museum of Minnesota, U.S. Geological Survey, National Park Service, U.S. Environmental Protection Agency and the University of Wisconsin-Milwaukee.

 Types of jobs created: Biologists, toxicologists, science technicians, boat captains and deckhands, hydrographic survey technicians and university research assistants